Outstanding Student and New Professional Paper Award

 June 1: Application deadline.
 Submit all materials to the FH Chair-elect, Amber Seidel.

-August 15: The winner is notified by this date
+August 15: The recipient is notified by this date